 How does the process of post-editing differ from the process of translation?
 What does a translator need to know before starting this?

 The biggest problem, particularly for inexperienced editors, is bearing in mind that MT output is the work of a machine, not a human.
 You can’t trust a machine the same way you can trust a translation memory match from a previous translator.

 This seems like a fairly straightforward distinction – the clue is in the name.
 But many struggle to make this distinction.

 Another thing is the amount of training, because there is very little training and resources available.
 This is why we recorded webinars for our freelancers, and all our in-house translators have received training too.
 We can’t give people MT output and expect them to just deal with it.

 Machine translation post-editing (MTPE) is not as intuitive as people think: training, experience and knowledge are necessary.
 It’s really helpful to try to understand why the machine produces the output it does – but this is something that requires an understanding of technology.

 From my perspective, it’s really helpful to have very specific feedback from translators, as training the engine requires precision.

 You can and should be able to influence the engine quality – you can train the engine as well as the translator.
 If you “put yourself in the machine’s shoes”, things start to fall into place.

-STP has is certified according to the ISO 18587 standard on MTPE.
+STP is certified in MTPE according to the ISO 18587 standard.
 Why is this?